Maharishi Mahesh Yogi: Years in Vlodrop (1991–2008)

+In 2001, Maharishi University Of Information Technology was founded at Lucknow, Uttar Pradesh India.

 In 2001, followers of the Maharishi founded Maharishi Vedic City a few miles north of Fairfield, Iowa, in the United States.
 This new city requires that the construction of its homes and buildings be done according to the Maharishi Sthapatya Veda principles of "harmony with nature".

 In a 2002 appearance on the CNN show, Larry King Live, the first time in 25 years that the Maharishi had appeared in the mainstream media, he said "Transcendental Meditation is something that can be defined as a means to do what one wants to do in a better way, a right way, for maximum results".
 It was occasioned by the reissue of the Maharishi's book The Science of Being and Art of Living.
 That same year, the Maharishi Global Financing Research Foundation issued the "Raam" as a currency "dedicated to financing peace promoting projects".

 In 2003, David Lynch began a fundraising project to raise US$1 billion "on behalf of Maharishi Mahesh Yogi" to build a meditation centre large enough to hold 8,000 skilled practitioners.

 The Maharishi ordered a suspension of TM training in Britain in 2005 due to his opposition to prime minister Tony Blair's decision to support the Iraq War.
 The Maharishi said that he did not want to waste the "beautiful nectar" of TM on a "scorpion nation".
 He lifted the ban after Blair's resignation in 2007.
 During this period, skeptics were critical of some of the Maharishi's programmes, such as a US$10 trillion plan to end poverty through organic farming in poor countries and a US$1 billion plan to use meditation groups to end conflict.

 Death

 Maharishi Mahesh Yogi, concerned about his health, became increasingly secluded in two rooms of his residence.
 During this period, he rarely had in-person meetings and instead communicated with his followers almost exclusively by closed-circuit television.

-On 12 January 2008, his ninetieth birthday, the Maharishi declared: "It has been my pleasure at the feet of Guru Dev (Brahmananda Saraswati), to take the light of Guru Dev and pass it on in my environment.
+On 12 January 2008, the Maharishi declared: "It has been my pleasure at the feet of Guru Dev (Brahmananda Saraswati), to take the light of Guru Dev and pass it on in my environment.
 Now today, I am closing my designed duty to Guru Dev.
 And I can only say, 'Live long the world in peace, happiness, prosperity, and freedom from suffering.'"